© 2019 Baptist Health. All Rights Reserved.

 Most people who have diabetes have type 2.
 Like other forms of diabetes, it's a serious, lifelong condition that can lead to heart disease, kidney failure and blindness.

-The news about type 2 diabetes isn't all bad, though.
-You can take steps to avoid or at least delay the onset of the disease and to protect yourself from the complications it can cause.
+Fortunately, you can take steps to avoid or at least delay the onset of the disease and to protect yourself from the complications it can cause.

 Type 2 diabetes: Trouble using insulin

 Type 2 diabetes happens when the body doesn't properly use insulin—a hormone that transports glucose (sugar) from the blood to the cells where it is used for fuel—or doesn't make enough.
 As a result, unused glucose builds up in the blood.